Codeyenum/Group-14-Capstone-Project-2/README.md

 ### What we learnt
 - How to plan out and create efficient project structure and architecture
 - Effective distribution of tasks and responsibilities to team members
-- How to work with CSS layouts, the Box Model, borders and fonts
+- How to work with CSS layouts, flex-box, borders and fonts
 - How to improve design responsiveness with media queries
+- Introduction of JavaScript into HTML

 ### Useful resources